JesperLundberg/projektgunnar.nvim/README.md

 #### TODO

-- [x] Make another command called UpdatePackagesInProject that updates all packages in the chosen project
-- [x] Make result show up in a floating window
-- [x] Add some kind of progress buffer when updating all nugets
-- [x] Add project to project functionality
-- [x] Use some kind of picker to choose in the list of projects (telescope? mini.pick?)
-- [x] Make sure directory.packages.config works, also make sure it works without that file
-- [x] Add symbols for success/failed command
-- [x] Add project to solution functionality
-- [x] Use mini.notify to give messages to user
-- [x] Make mini.notify optional or make sure it's unloaded after each run as it takes over messages otherwise
+- [ ] Make sure mini.notify is unloaded after each run as it takes over messages otherwise

 #### Credits

 [Issafalcon](https://github.com/Issafalcon/) - for being patient with questions and giving me clues on what to look into.

-[echasnovski](https://github.com/echasnovski) - for creating the mini library and in this case mini.pick which I am using here.
+[echasnovski](https://github.com/echasnovski) - for creating the mini library and in this case mini.pick and mini.nofity which I am using here.